Italian Motorcycle Brands

 Morbidelli Logo

 The year 1959 was a landmark year for the Morbidelli family.
-In that year, Giancarlo Morbidelli from Pesaro created a new Italian brand that became legendary, first in woodworking and then in car manufacturing.
+That year, Giancarlo Morbidelli from Pesaro created a new Italian brand that became legendary, first in woodworking and then in car manufacturing.
 Originally a woodworking company focused on innovation and ingenious designs, Giancarlo transferred this to motorcycle manufacturing.
 This became the hallmark of the brand.
-As a result, the company’s products were able to ensure the Italian athlete’s victories in 4 four world championships in motorcycle racing, leaving behind the eminent leaders of the time.
-The demand for the brand in the sports environment increased so much that it gave the opportunity to win numerous victories over the most famous Japanese manufacturers.
+As a result, the company’s products ensured the Italian athlete’s victories in 4 four world championships in motorcycle racing, leaving behind the eminent leaders of the time.
+The demand for the brand in the sports environment increased so much that it allowed for winning numerous victories over the most famous Japanese manufacturers.
 In 1987, a merger with the SCM group of companies took place.
 The merger greatly expanded Morbidelli’s capabilities and increased the company’s capacity.

 The company’s logo became a model of simplicity and brevity.
 Significantly ahead of its time, the logo has acquired a special appeal.
 The brand name, in black with a small bright red accent in the form of an apostrophe, made the Morbidelli logo one of the most memorable.
 The strong and disturbing color combination highlights its merits in such a tandem.
 The red color is like a torch in the dark.
-The emblem allowed the brand to effectively demonstrate its passion, energy, and elegance.
+The emblem effectively demonstrated the brand’s passion, energy, and elegance.

 Moretti Motor Company